-In PaaSage we aim to reduce this by linking deployment and operation via the model-based approach.
-This will allow knowledge based decisions around the deployment in terms of its potential impact on operation of the Cloud.
-Such knowledge can influence the deployment to enhance execution via factors such as reducing the need for the application on the Cloud to transform (i.e. Cloud Burst).
+In PaaSage linking of deployment and operation via the model-based approach allows knowledge based decisions to be created specific to the deployment in relation to its potential impact on operation of the wider Cloud.
+Such knowledge influences the deployment to enhance execution via factors such as reducing the need for the application on the Cloud to transform (i.e. Cloud Burst).
 In the case where a transformation occurs the platform plans to reduce resource consumption through the knowledge-based deployment to nodes closer to typical transformation targets.
-For example, PaaSage will have knowledge of previous deployments of application types and the track record on their resource consumption and activity.
-By using this data and the knowledge of typical transformation that these applications require PaaSage can make optimal deployments to ensure faster transfer time of images via simple means such as network placement.
+For example, PaaSage utilises knowledge of previous deployments of specific application types such as resource consumption and activity.
+By using this data PaaSage makes optimal deployments to ensure faster transfer time of images via simple means such as network placement.

 In summary, PaaSage provides model-based application support to the Cloud.
 The platform provides an intuitive way of adapting user requirements when managing applications in the Cloud.
-The modeldriven approach enables a finer grained description of the deployment constraints allowing the platform greater flexibility to manage automatically the application during changes in the Cloud Infrastructure.
+The model-driven approach enables a finer grained description of the deployment constraints allowing the platform greater flexibility to manage automatically the application during changes in the Cloud Infrastructure.
+In the current market as of 2016, many end users particularly business users who still wish to port applications to the Cloud still require support in moving their applications to the Cloud and efforts such as Amazon Loft can be seen to reflect this [44].
+PaaSage opens up the opportunity for an alternative community to build like the AWS community but around a Cloud Agnostic and requirements centric method of Cloud adoption.
+This is a significant step in the future development of Cloud computing and the challenge of Europe toward established largely US players in the sector.